Torsion Balance Experiments Enable Direct Detection of Sub-eV Dark Matter: Constraints

 If the DM interaction is sufficiently strong, screening effects inside matter can become significant~\cite{Hees:2018fpg, Banerjee:2022sqg, Day:2023mkb}.
 Given the DM--nucleon coupling $\mathcal{L} = - \chi^2 \bar{N} N / (2f)$, DM acquires an effective mass in materials.
 If this effective mass is large, the DM wind is exponentially suppressed within matter and thus screened.
 The region in which a sufficiently thick iron wall screens the DM wind is indicated by the dotted curve in \gfig{fig:constraint}.
 However, this constraint does not apply if the DM--nucleon potential is attractive.
 See Appendix~A for further details.

 DM within the same mass range is subject to other indirect constraints.
 First, the same coupling leads to DM production in supernovae via nucleon bremsstrahlung, $N + N \to N + N + \chi + \chi$, thereby affecting supernova cooling.
 Observations require that the emission of light DM not significantly exceed that of neutrinos~\cite{Raffelt:1996wa}.
 The corresponding constraints~\cite{Olive:2007aj} are shown as the shaded gray region in \gfig{fig:constraint}.
 Additionally, quadratically coupled DM can induce forces between nucleons~\cite{VanTilburg:2024xib, Barbosa:2024pkl, Grossman:2025cov, Cheng:2025fak, Gan:2025nlu}.
 When a DM wave scatters off a source nucleon, it modifies the effective mass of a nearby test nucleon, which then experiences a force proportional to the gradient of this mass.
 The resulting constraint~\cite{VanTilburg:2024xib} from short-range EP tests~\cite{Tan:2020vpf} appears as the light gray shaded region in \gfig{fig:constraint}.
+Moreover, quadratically coupled DM can be upscattered by cosmic rays~\cite{Cappiello:2018hsu, Bringmann:2018cvk}, enabling its detection in conventional direct-detection and neutrino experiments.
+Current constraints on the scattering cross section reach $\sigma \lesssim 4 \cdot 10^{-33} \, \mathrm{cm^2}$~\cite{PandaX-II:2021kai, Super-Kamiokande:2022ncz, LZ:2025iaw}, whereas our results strengthen these upper bounds by more than seventeenth orders of magnitude.